aiidateam/AEP/003_adopt_nep_29/readme.md

 ### Pros

  * The adoption of NEP 29 will harmonize AiiDA's deprecation policy with other major libraries within the Scientific Python ecosystem.
-As NEP 29 becomes more and more adopted, users will have an expectation of this level of support from AiiDA.
+As NEP 29 becomes adopted more broadly, users will have an expectation of the same level of support from AiiDA.
  * The adoption of NEP 29 will reduce the supported range of Python (minor) versions, which will simplify dependency management and testing.
  * The adoption of NEP 29 will remove the need for AiiDA maintainers to maintain their own (custom) support and deprecation schedule.

 ### Cons

- * The adoption of NEP 29 will slightly reduce the supported range of Python (minor) versions, which might be problematic for users who rely on older Python versions; however it is important to note that other major libraries, such as NumPy, that are likely required in the same context, will also have likely dropped support for these particular versions.
+ * The adoption of NEP 29 will slightly reduce the supported range of Python (minor) versions, which might be problematic for users who rely on older Python versions.
+However, it is important to note that other major libraries, such as NumPy, that are likely required in the same context, will also have likely dropped support for these particular versions.